-The Honourable and Ancient Appointment of Conductor has origins dating back to 1327 where the appointment is mentioned in the Statute of Westminister as the men whose job it was to conduct soldiers to places of assembly.
+The Honourable and Ancient Appointment of Conductor has origins dating back to 1327.
+The appointment is mentioned in the Statute of Westminster as the men whose job was to conduct soldiers to places of assembly.
 The “Conductor of Ordnance” is also mentioned in the records of the siege of Boulogne in 1544.
-Surviving as an appointment directly related to the handling of stores in the British Army until the late 19th century.
+Surviving as an appointment related to handling stores in the British Army until the late 19th century.
 The first New Zealand connection to the Conductor appointment was during the New Zealand Wars, with Conductors appointed to provide support to the Imperial Regiments serving in that campaign.
-The British Army formalised the appointment by Royal Warrant on 11 January 1879 which established Conductors of Supplies (in the Army Service Corps) and Conductors of Stores (in the Ordnance Stores Branch) as Warrant Officers, ranking above all Non-Commissioned Officers.
-The Army Service Corps dispensed with Conductors of Supplies in 1892 with the Army Ordnance Corps retaining Conductors on its formation in 1895.
-In the Army Ordnance Corps, the appointment of conductor had become a senior and responsible position with the holder being a pillar of knowledge, who when required would do duty as a subaltern officer, but not sit on courts of inquiry or regimental boards.
+The British Army formalised the appointment by Royal Warrant on 11 January 1879, which established Conductors of Supplies (in the Army Service Corps) and Conductors of Stores (in the Ordnance Stores Branch) as Warrant Officers, ranking above all Non-Commissioned Officers.
+The Army Service Corps dispensed with Conductors of Supplies in 1892, with the Army Ordnance Corps retaining Conductors on its formation in 1895.
+In the Army Ordnance Corps, the appointment of Conductor had become a senior and responsible position.
+When required, the holder was a pillar of knowledge who would do duty as a subaltern officer but not sit on courts of inquiry or regimental boards.
 On parade, Conductors would take post as an officer but would not salute.

 New Zealand Conductors

-Before the First World War, no single indigenous Ordnance Organisation was supporting the New Zealand Forces, responsibility for Ordnance Services was split between the Defence Stores Department and the Royal New Zealand Artillery.
-The requirement for an Ordnance Organisation had been identified as early as 1901 and again in 1907 but with no decision taken on the formation of an Ordnance Corps until 1916.
+Before the First World War, no single indigenous Ordnance Organisation supported the New Zealand Forces, responsibility for Ordnance Services was split between the Defence Stores Department and the Royal New Zealand Artillery.
+The requirement for an Ordnance Organisation had been identified as early as 1901 and again in 1901, but no decision was taken to form an Ordnance Corps until 1916.
 Early 1916 saw the formation of the New Zealand Army Ordnance Corps (NZAOC) as a unit of the New Zealand Expeditionary Force (NZEF).
 The NZAOC EF would be a wartime unit constituted for the period of hostilities and would be disestablished and demobilised as part of the NZEF in 1920.
-However, in New Zealand on 1 February 1917, the home service NZAOC was constituted and established as a component of the New Zealand Permanent Forces.
+However, in New Zealand, on 1 February 1917, the home service NZAOC was constituted and established as a component of the New Zealand Permanent Forces.

-On the creation of the NZAOC in New Zealand, provision had been allowed in its organisational structure for the appointment of six Conductors as part of the Clerical and Stores Section.
+On creating the NZAOC in New Zealand, provision had been allowed in its organisational structure for the appointment of six Conductors as part of the Clerical and Stores Section.

 Following the British model, the NZAOC EF included both Conductors and Sub-Conductors as part of its organisational structure.
 This practice was not duplicated by the NZAOC in New Zealand, with only the appointment of Conductor adopted.
 The Rank insignia for the Conductor in both the NZEF and New Zealand would be a Crown in a Wealth, the same insignia is worn by Warrant Officers Class Two in the modern New Zealand Army.